“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 The silence that settled over them as they walked, however, seemed to forbid speech.
-The thousand things that needed to be said — reassurances, queries, explanations — were busily lining up in Sano’s head and quickly losing patience, but he couldn’t bring himself to say a word.
-He wasn’t uncomfortable walking next to the officer, but he did feel… well, impossible as he would otherwise have considered it, he really did feel… shy… and he believed the revolutionary nature of the kiss on the bridge was the cause.
-Their relationship, the entire scope of their interaction, and, in fact, Sano’s whole spinning world had changed… and he wasn’t sure what to do or say now.
+The thousand things that needed to be said — reassurances, queries, explanations — busily lined up in Sano’s head and quickly lost patience, but he couldn’t bring himself to say a word.
+He wasn’t uncomfortable walking next to the officer, but he did feel… well, impossible as he would otherwise have considered it, he really did feel… shy… and he believed the revolutionary nature of the kiss on the bridge had caused it.
+Their relationship, the entire scope of their interaction, and, in fact, Sano’s whole spinning world had changed… and he doubted what to do or say now.

 But the need to reassure Saitou was overwhelming; the thought of him still skirting the edge of fear and sorrow, and Sano doing nothing to steady him, was unbearable.
-Somehow he had to let him know he was serious in what he’d decided.
+Somehow he had to demonstrate the seriousness of his decision.
 So he reached out — almost without looking, lest he deepen the blush that already rode his cheeks — and took the closest gloved hand in his own.
-As he interlaced their fingers, he thought he saw out of the corner of his eye an expression turned toward him that seemed to say, “Right out in public, ahou?”
-Yet Saitou did not pull away.
+As he interlaced their fingers, he thought he saw from the corner of his eye an expression turned toward him that seemed to say, “Right out in public, ahou?”
+Yet Saitou didn’t pull away.
 In fact he never pulled away, throughout the entirety of that lengthy walk.

 As the familiar house came into view, Sano’s heart gave a little throb.
 “Come home,” Saitou had said.
 This was home.
-At the same time, the silence became discernibly heavier and more expectant than before, and Sano wondered what Saitou thought was the cause of the increasing sweat on his palm that must be palpable through the glove.
+At the same time, the silence became discernibly heavier and more expectant than before, and Sano wondered what Saitou believed to be the cause of the increasing sweat on his palm that must be palpable through the glove.
 In any case, he finally disengaged his grip as they went inside, closed the door behind them, and removed their shoes in continued wordlessness.

-Sano had to admit that he wasn’t entirely sure what he wanted at the moment.
+Sano had to admit he wasn’t entirely sure what he wanted at the moment.
 Well, he knew of several things he wanted very much, but in what order they should be accomplished and how each should be carried out he couldn’t tell.
-His body was longing for the sex Saitou had promised him — somewhat annoyingly perpetually demanding it, actually — but those thousand things he had to say were clamoring with equal noisiness in his mind.
-His heart, full of a variety of emotions, was making the obviously erroneous claim that it was quite content doing nothing more than just being here with Saitou, while simultaneously informing him that the unprecedented post-bridge shyness had only become stronger.
+His body longed for the sex Saitou had promised him — somewhat annoyingly perpetually demanded it, actually — but those thousand things he had to say clamored with equal noisiness in his mind.
+His heart, full of a variety of emotions, was making the obviously erroneous claim that it would be quite content doing nothing more than simply being here with Saitou, while simultaneously informing him that the unprecedented post-bridge shyness had only become stronger.